aporeto-inc/gaia/doc/documentation.md

 ##### `allowedScopes` `[][]string`

-AllowedScopes authorized to access the API.
+The scopes authorized to access the API.

 ##### `methods` `[]string`